andreafioraldi/IDAngr/README.md

 #### StateManager

-A wrapper around angr to simplify the symbolic values creation and to write the result back on the debugger when angr found a valid path.
+A wrapper around angr to simplify the symbolic values creation and to write the results back in the debugger when angr founds a valid path.

-##### methods
+##### Methods
 + `instance.sim(key, size)`        create a symbolic value on a register or on a memory address (size is optional)
 + `instance[key]`                  get a symbolic value created previously
 + `instance.simulation_manager()`  create an angr simulation manager based on the state
 + `instance.to_dbg(found_state)`   transfer to the debugger state the evaluated value of the symbolic value created before with sim

-### example
+## Example

 ```python
 Python>sm = StateManager()